alien4cloud/alien4cloud.github.io/documentation/1.4.0/orchestrators/puccini/location_byon.md

 * `ip_address`: IP address for the machines
 * `user`: The user for login onto the machine
 * `key_content`: The private key for login onto the machine
+* `puccini_concurrent_restriction`: The number of the task can be executed concurrently on the compute instance.